 Mr. Jeffrey Klenda reports

 Ur-Energy is a uranium mining company operating the Lost Creek in situ recovery uranium facility in south-central Wyoming.
-The company has produced, packaged and shipped approximately 2.4 million pounds from Lost Creek since the commencement of operations.
-Applications are under review by various agencies to incorporate the company's LC East project area into the Lost Creek permits, and Ur-Energy has begun to submit applications for permits and licences to operate at its Shirley basin project.
-Ur-Energy is engaged in uranium mining, recovery and processing activities, including the acquisition, exploration, development and operation of uranium mineral properties in the United States.
+It has produced, packaged and shipped more than 2.6 million pounds from Lost Creek since the commencement of operations.
+Applications are under review by various agencies to incorporate the company's LC East project area into the Lost Creek permits and to operate at its Shirley Basin project.

 We seek Safe Harbor.

 © 2020 Canjex Publishing Ltd. All rights reserved.